-No particular pest is unique to the tomatillo, but their leaves are susceptible to the usual suspects, such as cucumber beetles, potato beetles and other leaf-loving bugs.
+No particular pest is unique to the tomatillo, but their leaves are susceptible to the usual suspects, such as cucumber beetles, potato beetles, and other leaf-loving bugs.

 Pick them off or use a natural insecticide to keep them away.

 If the fruit turns pale yellow, you have waited too long.
-At this stage, the tasty interior becomes seedier and the flavor loses its distinctive tanginess.
+At this stage, the tasty interior becomes seedier, and the flavor loses its distinctive tanginess.

 Peel away the husk before preparing for consumption.
 As you peel the green orbs, they will feel sticky.
 Just wash the fruit to remove the tacky residue.

 To freeze tomatillos, simply wash them, slice them if you like, and then freeze them in airtight containers.
 No blanching is required.

 If you add plenty of sweetener, tomatillos are tasty in a sweet or savory jam.
 Our sister site, Foodal, provides jam-making basics.